AYUSH Counselling 2025

 Financial Custodian

 The candidate does not need to contact the Financial Custodian to request a refund of the security deposit.
-As soon as the counseling is concluded, the AACCC will provide a list of candidates who are qualified for a security deposit refund on its website (www.aaccc.gov.in) (Once all rounds of counseling are completed).
+As soon as the counselling is concluded, the AACCC will provide a list of candidates who are qualified for a security deposit refund on its website (www.aaccc.gov.in) (Once all rounds of counselling are completed).

 The return of the security amount will be completed by the Financial Custodian within 20 working days of the eligible list being published on the AACCC website.